 - will process personal data relating to criminal offences.

-In most cases, if a person is going to participate in a research project, they must give consent for their participation, in accordance with The Act concerning the Ethical Review of Research Involving Humans (2003:460).
+In most cases, if a person is going to participate in a research project, they must give consent to their participation, in accordance with The Act concerning the Ethical Review of Research Involving Humans (2003:460).
 Such consent is valid only if the research participant has been given adequate information about the research before consenting to it (“informed consent”).
 Their consent must always be documented.

 The Ethical Review Act requires that research subjects are informed about for instance: